 We cater for children with special educational needs and disabilities, providing the need can be met in a mainstream school and with the building restrictions that we have at New End.
 Support is provided in a variety of ways in order to best meet the needs of the children.
 This can include individual support or small group support either in the classroom or through withdrawal for short periods of input.
 It can include adaptions for a disability as well.

 Click HERE to see New End’s Local Offer.

 The school has wheel-chair access to all classes on the ground floor, but no access at present beyond this point.
 We have disabled toilet facilities.
 The nature of our school building, restrictions to the building due to being in a conservation area and the decision by the local authority to prioritse certain schools to be disabled accessible, means that the school cannot widen this access to those in wheelchairs.
-Classrooms have acoustic tiling to benefit hearing impaired children and adults.
+Some classrooms have acoustic tiling to benefit hearing impaired children and adults.
 Window blinds in classrooms and halls also benefit visually impaired children.
 IT equipment is available to those children whose disability requires it to support their learning.
 Click to see the school’s Accessibility Plan and the Inclusion Policy.

 The progress of all our children is carefully monitored each term.
 Children with special educational needs and disabilities are placed on the Special Educational Needs Register and provided with appropriate tasks which address their needs and abilities.

 Parents and carers of children on the Special Educational Needs Register are always consulted and involved.
 When necessary, we call on outside agencies for further support and advice.
 This may include the Education Psychology Service, Education Welfare Service, Pupil Support Service, Unlocking Potential (UP) or medical services.